Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Experiments

 \subsection{Ablations}

 We first ablate the effect of training data composition (real-only vs. mixed real+augmented).
-As shown in Table~\ref{tab:benchmark_tt}, mixing data can slightly reduce generation quality, while improving transfer fidelity.
-We ablate the feature conditioning against two PCA decomposition strategies (Table \ref{tab:pca_ablation}): (1) Given paired real and stylized DINOv3 features $f_{\mathrm{real}}$ and $f_{\mathrm{style}}$, we compute difference vectors $d=f_{\mathrm{real}}-f_{\mathrm{style}}$, perform eigendecomposition on their covariance $S=(1/M)D^T D$ to obtain the top-$K$ style directions $V_k$, project them out via $P=I-V_kV_k^T$, then run standard PCA on the cleaned features $Pf_{\mathrm{real}}$ to extract the top-$D$ structure directions as our final projection basis; (2) A tail dropping strategy described in~\cite{Huang2025DIVE} where we first compute a 64-component PCA basis during training, then randomly retain only the first $k$ components with $k\in\{8,16,32,64\}$.
+As shown in \autoref{tab:benchmark_tt}, mixing data can slightly reduce generation quality, while improving transfer fidelity.

+We ablate the feature conditioning against two PCA decomposition strategies (\autoref{tab:pca_ablation}): (1) Given paired real and stylized DINOv3 features $f_{\mathrm{real}}$ and $f_{\mathrm{style}}$, we compute difference vectors $d=f_{\mathrm{real}}-f_{\mathrm{style}}$, perform eigendecomposition on their covariance $S=(1/M)D^T D$ to obtain the top-$K$ style directions $V_k$, project them out via $P=I-V_kV_k^T$, then run standard PCA on the cleaned features $Pf_{\mathrm{real}}$ to extract the top-$D$ structure directions as our final projection basis; (2) A tail dropping strategy described in~\cite{Huang2025DIVE} where we first compute a 64-component PCA basis during training, then randomly retain only the first $k$ components with $k\in\{8,16,32,64\}$.
 At inference, we ablate against $k=8$ and $k=64$.
-We have found (and show in Table \ref{tab:pca_basis}) that PCA decomposition, in part because of the already small DINO model we are using, is quite disruptive of the information signal.
-Even when computing a style invariant decomposition with paired data the amount of information explained remains $<40\%$, which indicates substantial information loss.
-We consider the necessity of spatially mixing the signal with the hidden state in a transformer block by replacing it with a simple linear projection directly into the residual (like ~\cite{Huang2025DIVE}).
-Interestingly, we have found that the quality of the images remains quite high but the model has difficulty following the conditioning under large camera motion.
+As can be seen in \autoref{tab:pca_basis}, PCA decomposition, in part because of the already small DINO model we are using, is quite disruptive of the information signal.
+Even when computing a style invariant decomposition with paired data the amount of information explained remains below $40\%$, which indicates substantial information loss.

+We consider the necessity of spatially mixing the signal with the hidden state in a transformer block by replacing it with a simple linear projection directly into the residual (similar to~\cite{Huang2025DIVE}), we have found that the quality of the images remains quite high but the model has difficulty following the conditioning under large camera motion.